raygun101/MarkupKit/README.md

 }
 ```

-The following markup would create a binding between the `text` property of the text field and the owner's `name` property.
+The following markup creates a binding between the `text` property of the text field and the owner's `name` property.
 Any updates to `name` will be automatically reflected in the text field:

 ```xml
 <UITextField text="$name"/>
 ```

-As with the "@" symbol, a leading "$" character can be escaped using a caret.
+As with "@", a leading "$" character can be escaped using a caret.
 This markup would set the text of the label to the literal string "$name", rather than creating a binding:

 ```xml
 <UILabel text="^$name"/>
 ```

-Bindings must be released before the owner is deallocated as well as any time the document is reloaded (for example, on an orientation change).
+Bindings must be released before the owner is deallocated, as well as any time the view is reloaded (for example, on an orientation change).
 Bindings are released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class.
 For example:

 ```swift
 deinit {